anoma/taiga/book/src/exec_examples.md

 **Note**: parties don't ask for a three-party bartering explicitly.

+**Note**: in the example below each party uses the intent app to describe simple requests that can be satisfied without the intent app.
+It helps to show how the intent app can be used without making the diagram and the example overcomplicated.

 ![img.png](img/exec_3_party.png)

-**Step 1-2**: The users define their intents and create intent userVPs.
+**Step 1-2**: The users create their intent userVPs.
 It doesn't have to happen at the same time for all users, but for simplicity we describe it as one step.
-The intent userVPs of all three users have the same structure: users are willing to spend their asset (Alice - a star, Bob - a dolphin, Charlie - a tree) in exchange for some other asset.
-Once the user receives the desired asset, the intent note is spent.
+The intent userVPs of all three users have the same structure: users are willing to spend their asset (Alice - a star, Bob - a dolphin, Charlie - a tree) in exchange for some other asset, and once the user receives the desired asset, the user's intent is satisfied.
-In addition to that, all three users also create their initial partial transactions spending the asset they are ready to give away (Alice ptx, Bob ptx, and Charlie ptx).
+Users create their initial partial transactions spending the asset they want to give away (Alice ptx, Bob ptx, and Charlie ptx).

-**Step 3**: A solver sees Alice's ptx and Bob's ptx, matches them together, and creates a new partial transaction.
-Alice's intent userVP is satisfied, and her intent note is spent.
+**Step 3**: A solver sees Alice's ptx and Bob's ptx, matches them together, and creates a new partial transaction (expecting to find a third ptx to create the cycle).
+Alice's intent userVP is satisfied, and her intent note can be spent.
+The solver adds the required VP proofs to the freshly created partial transactions.

 Total per-token balances: